 - Large animal: If the form you take is that of a Large animal, you gain a +4 size bonus to your Strength, a –2 penalty to your Dexterity, and a +4 natural armor bonus.

 For wild shape options, the following options are worth considering as your main form: Deinonychus, Tiger, and Monkey.
-For perks, Snake (AoO build) and Mouse (evasion) are both good.
+For minor aspects, Snake (AoO build), Mouse (evasion), and Giant Wasp (mind-affecting saving throws) are all good.
 The stat enhancement options don't stack with other enhancement options (like the belt everyone grabs) and they burn up precious minutes of shifter aspect, so I'd sooner just say "grab a belt of physical perfection" than burn shifter aspects on them, but you can do it if you want.
 Just remember that temporary bonuses to constitution are awful since you don't get temporary HP from it.
 When the constitution bonus vanishes, you lose the health it provided in the first place, and if that knocks you negative, then you're negative.
 This is the same problem Barbarians face with their Rage power.

 Deinonychus and Tiger are the same concept: You get pounce.
 Deinonychus is the faster, medium-sized option which gets 2 extra foreclaw attacks at level 8.
 Tiger is the larger option, which gives you bigger attacks, more strength and natural armor, and a larger reach.
 The Tiger's +4 stealth bonus at 8 is still outweighed by the -4 size penalty to stealth and the -2 dex from wildshaping, for a -5 stealth penalty total, making you -1 worse at stealth than you would be as a regular medium creature.